 Problems I See Frequently in Government-Written Forest Management Plans

 Pine thinning prescriptions remove too little.
-Most government plans that I see recommend removing 25% to 33% of the stand volume when thinning.
+Most government plans recommend removing 25% to 33% of the stand volume when thinning.
 This level of removal is correct when thinning is done when it is supposed to be.
-The problem is that this prescription is applied to stands that are several years past the optimal thinning date, meaning there is little to no growth response.
+The problem is that this prescription is applied to stands that are several years past the optimal thinning date, meaning there is little to no growth response following their thinning guidelines.

 Overstocking pine plantings on small acreages and sites with rugged terrain.
 Planting trees too densely on these sites, where a future thinning harvest is either economically unfeasible or physically limited, will result in restricted diameter growth, poor long-term stand health, and compromised wildlife habitat.
 Good forestry requires a custom planting density prescription for each site.
 Read more on loblolly pine planting density here.

 Low-quality maps.
-Government plans generally have low resolution, dated aerials, and no terrain, topographic, or soils maps.
+Government plans generally have low-resolution, dated aerials, and no terrain, topographic, or soil maps.
 Quality maps are essential if you want a complete picture of your property and management options.

 Unrealistic planning.
 Government forestry management recommendations rarely coincide with “real-world” planning.
 Your management planning must take into account market realities, site limitations, and the capabilities of the available timber buyers and their logging force to be successful in moving you toward your management and sales goals.
 A cheap but unrealistic plan will leave you holding the bag a few years down the road when it comes time for implementation.

 Measly Water Quality Buffers.
 Most plans recommend minimal buffers only on “blue line” streams.
 Just because a drain doesn’t flow year-round doesn’t mean it doesn’t need to be protected.
 Recently I stopped by a logging job to check the progress of the harvest.
-I’d marked out healthy buffers on a drain that rarely flows but flows very heavily periodically due to runoff from an adjacent agricultural field (which should’ve had turf buffers around its drainage areas but didn’t).
-The logger relayed to me that the NC Forest Service Ranger had stopped in to inspect the job and informed him that he could cut the buffers if he wanted; there was no regulation to stop him (other than my contract terms and painted buffer boundary).
+I’d marked out healthy buffers on a drain that rarely flows but flows very heavily periodically due to runoff from an adjacent agricultural field.
+The logger relayed that the NC Forest Service Ranger had stopped in to inspect the job and informed him that he could cut the trees around the drain since it wasn't considered a stream; there was no regulation to stop him (other than my contract terms and painted buffer boundary).
 Just because you can do something doesn’t mean you should.
 Aldo Leopold said, “Ethical behavior is doing the right thing when no one else is watching—even when doing the wrong thing is legal.”
 I believe doing what is right for the land is more important than squeezing a few extra hundred dollars out of a tract.
-Evidently, some of the North Carolina Forest Service’s Rangers don’t see it that way.
-In addition to protecting water quality, buffering drains creates valuable edge habitat.
+In addition to protecting water quality, buffering drains improves post-harvest aesthetics and creates valuable edge habitat.

 Tunnel vision.
 Almost every plan I see has the same final prescription—clearcut to within the minimum required buffer of any blue line stream, followed by planting with loblolly pine on an 8’x10’ spacing.
 Industrial-style tree farming is an excellent investment that has its place in many forest management plans, but it is not suited for every landowner or every site.
 Do you want a world full of single species, low biodiversity forests with trees planted in rows?
 I know I don’t.
 Real forests don’t grow in rows.

-Please don’t get your government-written forestry plan, take the property tax break, throw it in a drawer and forget about it until the county assessor forces you to follow through.
-Take a few minutes to read your plan; highlight the management prescriptions and note their timing.
+The worst thing you can do (but what I see most people do) is get your government-written forestry plan, take the property tax break, then throw the plan in a drawer, and forget about it until the county assessor forces you to follow through.
+Take a few minutes to read your plan, highlight the management prescriptions, and note their timing.
 Contemplate how the scheduled management activities will impact the character and value of your land.
 If you don’t understand the plan and its impacts, send it to me, and I’ll review it and explain its impacts and options.
-Government forestry plans are cheap, but will usually cost you in the long run.
+Government forestry plans are cheap but will usually cost you in the long run.

-Forest management plans can be rewritten and refiled with the assessor’s office—I do it all the time for clients.
-If you are unsure if you need a rewrite, I’ll review it for free and give you an assessment of its feasibility and potential alternative courses of action.
-When you hire me to write your plan, you can be assured it will be written thoughtfully, taking into account your desires, plan implementation feasibility, and the future health, value, and marketability of your property.
+Suppose you've already filed your government-written forest management with the tax assessor's office.
+In that case, it can be rewritten and refiled—I do it all the time for new clients.
+If you are unsure if you need a rewrite, I'll review your plan for free and give you an assessment of its feasibility and potential alternative courses of action.